Posted by Bulk Nutrients in Health / Nutrition

 Fibre is important for weight management, blood sugar regulation, cholesterol maintenance, digestion and regularity.

 Fibre is the indigestible part of plant foods (including veggies, fruits, grains, beans and legumes), sometimes known as roughage.
-It eases bowel movements by traveling through our digestive system and absorbing water along the way.
+It eases bowel movements by travelling through our digestive system and absorbing water along the way.

 Consuming fibre comes with a host of benefits from improving a wide variety of medical conditions as well as general health.
 Here are a few of these benefits: